-Further on, Section 4.2 of this report on the Diversity Policy includes information on the new matrix of powers of the Board, approved by it in 2018.
+Further below, Section 4.2 of this report on the Diversity Policy includes information on the matrix of powers of the Board, approved by it in 2018 and updated in 2019.

-As regards their PROFESSIONAL PROFILES, all the Company's directors are professionals of high standing, with extensive professional experience, and so bring the necessary experience and knowledge to the task of supervising corporate management, so as to assist the Company and the Red Eléctrica Group in the performance of their activities.
+The PROFESSIONAL PROFILES of the members of the Board of Directors at 31 December 2019 are described below.
+They show that all the Company's directors are professionals of high standing, with extensive professional experience, and so bring the necessary experience and knowledge to the task of supervising corporate management, so as to assist the Company and the Red Eléctrica Group in the performance of their activities.
+It is significant to note in this regard that, subsequent to the close of the financial year, the Board of Directors, at its meeting held on 28 January 2020, accepted the irrevocable resignation unexpectedly submitted by Mr. Jordi Sevilla Segura as a director and, consequently, as non-executive chairman of the Board of Directors and of the Company.

-Born on 19 March 1956.
-Chairman of the Board (Other Non-Executive) He has a degree in Economics from the Universidad de Valencia.
+Born 19 March 1956.
+Chairman of the Board (Other non-executive) He has a degree in Economics from the Universidad de Valencia.
 Official of the Senior State Commercial Technicians and Economists Corps (February 1983).
 Currently: Chairman of the Red Eléctrica Group and of the Board of Directors of Red Eléctrica Corporación, S.A.
+Member of Board of Directors of Hispasat, S.A.
 Chairman of the Social Council of the Universidad Internacional de La Rioja (UNIR) (since July 2018).
-100 Advisor to the Social Observatory of the La Caixa Foundation in its studies on the economic reality of Spanish society (since 2017). ~ Trustee of the Spanish Digital Foundation (since 2014).
+100 Advisor to the Social Observatory of the La Caixa Foundation in its studies on the economic reality of Spanish society (since 2017). and the second second Trustee of the Spanish Digital Foundation (since 2014).
 Formerly: Vice-chairman of the Spanish consulting firm Llorente y Cuenca, specialised in reputation management, communication and public affairs (2016-2018).
 Economic Manager for the Electoral Programme of the Socialist Candidate for Prime Minister in two electoral campaigns 2015 and 2016.
-Senior Counselor of PriceWaterhouseCoopers (PwC) (2009-2015).
-Jordi Sevilla Segura Minister for Public Administration (2004-2007).
-Representative for the province of Castellón in the Congress of Deputies, economy spokesman of the Socialist Group and Chairman of the Mixed Commission on Climate Change (2000-2009).
-Secretary for Economic Policy and Employment of the PSOE (2000-2004).
-Economic adviser to the Socialist Parliamentary Group in Congress, with special support to the Secretary General and the candidate for Prime Minister (1998-2000).
+Senior Counsellor of PriceWaterhouseCoopers (PwC) (2009-2015).
+2 Minister for Public Administration (2004-2007).
+Jordi Sevilla Segura Deputy for the province of Castellón (2000-2009).
+Secretary for Economic Policy and Employment of the PSOE (2000-2004) Economic adviser to the Socialist Parliamentary Group in Congress, with special support to the Secretary General and the candidate for Prime Minister (1998-2000).
 Chief of Staff of the Minister of Economy and Finance, participating in the management of the crisis of the European Monetary System and the European economic crisis associated with German unification (1993-1996).
 Member, in representation of the State, of the Boards of Directors of Tabacalera and Instituto Nacional de Industria (INI) (1991-1996).
 Chief of Staff of the Minister of Agriculture, participating in the MacSharry reform of the CAP (1991-1993).
 Advisor for international economic relations in the Office of the Prime Minister of Spain, participating in the negotiations of the Maastricht Treaty (1986-1991).
-Deputy Territorial Subdirector in Valencia, participating in the Management Committee for citrus exports and in the Executive Committee of the Chamber of Commerce (1983-1986).
-Other: He has been a professor at the Escuela de Organización Industrial (EOI) and at the Instituto de Empresa (IE) where he was associate professor of Economic Environment in an Executive Masters programme.
-Author of several books on economic and political matters.
-He has published numerous articles in specialised journals and has maintained a weekly column in the Mercados supplement of the newspaper El Mundo (2008-2018) and currently in the newspaper El Periódico .
-He was the first minister to open a Blog (2006) and is very active on Twitter @sevillajordi (since 2008).
+Deputy Territorial Director in Valencia, participating in the Management Committee for citrus exports and in the Executive Committee of the Chamber of Commerce (1983-1986).